computing-eagle/Minor-MERN/README.md

 # Minor-MERN
-This is an ecommerce application
+This is an ecommerce application created with Node.js and React.js using MongoDB database